bonkbusiness/table-se-scraper-suite/README.md

 Experimental scraper and data extractor for Table.se.

+## NOTICE: Deprecation

+> **This version of the Table.se Scraper Suite (pre-modularization) is now DEPRECATED.**
+>
+> Please use the new modularized structure (see the `modularized` branch or latest releases) for improved maintainability, flexibility, and future updates.

 ## Features

 - Scrapes product data from Table.se, including detailed measurements and metadata.